Understanding Tax Write-Offs for Sellers of Real Estate

 4. Selling expenses

-Selling expenses quickly add up — averaging $31,000 in fees for expenses like advertising, agent commissions, and other closing costs.
+Selling expenses quickly add up, as they include costs of advertising, agent commissions, and other closing fees, totaling thousands of dollars depending on the home’s sale price and location.
 Luckily, you can subtract all of these selling expenses from your gain to lower your tax liability.

 Yet another reason why it’s worth it to hire a top real estate agent — who’ll guide you through the daunting home selling process to sell your house faster for more money: You can deduct their fees fully from your capital gains tax obligation.